ReddyBytes/Kubernetes-K8s/5_Ingress/Readme.md

 8) __Web Application Firewall__
 9) __TLS__  ( data transmitted between systems remains private and integral)  etc.,

+ These features won't be available in k8s at initial days.

  __Problem 2 :__ In k8s to expose our application we use  service LB  but here Cloud Provider charges for every IP address which costs alot .
- for ex : Amazon has so many microservices for each serrvies they need one ip address which costs significantly.
+ __for ex :__ Amazon has so many microservices for each service they need one ip address which costs significantly high.

 ### How Ingress solve this problems ??
-Kubernetes came with a sol called Ingress Controllers ( ntg but an LB ) on the top of Service. based on our requirement we can select multiple controllers provided by diff organizations namely
+Kubernetes came with a sol called Ingress Controllers ( ntg but an NLB ) on the top of Service. based on our requirement we can select multiple controllers provided by diff organizations namely

 1) nginx
 2) f5